UKHomeOffice/keycloak-theme-govuk/README.md

 $ npm install
 $ npm run build
 ```
-The theme will then be built at `/govuk`, ready for use in the local Keycloak dev server.
+The theme will then be built at `/govuk`, ready for use in the local Keycloak server.

-### Local Keycloak dev server
+### Local Keycloak server
-A local Keycloak server for developing the theme is available as a Docker container.
+A local Keycloak server for developing and testing the theme is available as a Docker container.

 To bring up the server, make sure you’ve installed and started [Docker Community Edition](https://docs.docker.com/engine/installation/), then use the following commands:
 ```bash